Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form (non)-Stückelberg symmetries and SSB

 The first equation indicates that there now exists a propagating wave and the second equation indicates that we are operating on sufficiently short time scales that charge density does not have time to decay.\footnote{If we included the conservation of the stress-energy tensor, the second equation of~\eqref{MHD II eom 2} would tell us that the charge in each fluid element is `locked in' at leading order in the derivative expansion.
 If higher-order corrections are considered, this equation becomes diffusive.} If we take the initial condition $\rho_{t=0}=0$, then the the high-frequency equations of motion in conjunction with the identities~\eqref{Maxwell identities} reproduce the free Maxwell equations except the speed of light is replaced with $c_s$.

-We arrive at a fascinating result: on short time-scales, $\bQ_\text{mag}$ appears unbroken, while on long time-scales, it appears spontaneously broken.
-Moreover, the characteristic time scale, $\tau$ at which this crossover occurs is fixed by the strength of the non-equilibrium 't Hooft anomaly.
+We arrive at a fascinating result: on long time-scales, $\bQ_\text{mag}$ appears unbroken, while on short time-scales, it appears spontaneously broken.
+Moreover, the characteristic time scale, $\tau$ at which this crossover occurs is fixed by the strength of the current non-conservation.
 We expect this scale-dependent symmetry-breaking to be a much more general phenomenon.

 Finally, the higher-form currents are given by~\eqref{Hot Maxwell currents}, but now only one of them is conserved.
 In particular, $J_\text{mag}$ is conserved as an identity, while